Notebook / Backend / 003

 # __context__ → set implicitly when raise happens inside an except block

-traceback.format_exception(exc) returns the same output as a list of strings — useful when you want the stack trace as a JSON field in structured logging rather than a bare multiline string.
+traceback.format_exception(exc) returns the same output as a list of strings, useful when we want the stack trace as a JSON field in structured logging rather than a bare multiline string.

 What the response should look like